-All new students and freshmen are required to secure an advisor's approval to register for classes.
-In addition, undergraduate majors in studio art, chemistry, physics and theatre, and graduate students in chemistry, English, geosciences, sociology and theatre must secure an advisor's approval to register.
+All new students and students who have fewer than 45 credit hours are required to secure an advisor's approval to register for classes.
+In addition, undergraduate majors in film and media arts, history, physics, and studio art, and graduate students in English, geosciences, and sociology must secure an advisor's approval to register.

 Any student on academic probation, requesting an overload, or requesting the credit/no credit option, must secure an advisor's approval before completing registration.